 Depending on your security key model, you'll need to tap, insert, or press a button on your device to proceed.

 When enrolling your security key, you'll be prompted to tap to enroll your security key (possibly more than once).
-You may also be asked if you want to allow Duo to access information about your security key (click Allow or Proceed as applicable).

 You'll see whether the security key identification was successful or not.

 Adding a Security Key From the Duo Prompt

 If you previously enrolled other devices in Duo, you can easily add your new security key as an additional authenticator as long as your administrator has enabled Duo's self-service portal.